encosianima/Glossary/Common.md

 Derived terms:
 * Digital Commons
-* *The tragedy of the commons* is that none wish to make sacrifices of their interests for the common good.
+* *The tragedy of the commons* is when one (or more part)s refuse to make sacrifices of their interests for the common good.

 Related terms:
 * *Commons*, noun, is a derived term of common, which points to the mutual good of all; the abstract concept of resources shared by more than one, for example air, water, information.